planetfederal/geogig-py/usage.rst

 Using the geogit-py library
 *****************************

-this documet describes the main ideas about using the goegit-py library
+This document describes the main ideas about using the goegit-py library

 Most of the functionality is available through the ``Repository`` class.